 Lack of reasonable suspicion for your stop

 In Pennsylvania, police officers must have a reasonable and articulable suspicion that a violation has been committed by a driver before they can stop them.
 Reasonable suspicion is not simply a hunch but instead must be based on objective facts.
-If an officer stopped you because he or she thought that you looked suspicious, but you had not committed any traffic offense, your attorney might be able to get the charges against you dismissed because of the unconstitutional stop.
+If an officer stopped you because he or she thought that you looked suspicious, but you had not committed any traffic offense, your West Chester DUI Attorney might be able to get the charges against you dismissed because of the unconstitutional stop.

 Lack of probable cause for your arrest